nigelcharman/ombfw-videos/script/source.md

 You can also find this URL in the description below.

 Opening the URL will prompt you to install an application called ArcGIS Field Maps if you don't have it already.

-It will then open the map.
+After ArcGIS Field Maps is installed, select the option to "Skip sign in".

+Then open the URL above again and it will show the map.
+Select the option to enable location while using the app.

 In future, you can just open Field Maps and it will show the map that you last opened.
 ---